 If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Services that are covered for you What you must pay when you get these services Special Supplemental Benefits for the Chronically Ill The benefits mentioned are a part of special supplemental program for the chronically ill.
+Special Supplemental Benefits for the Chronically Ill

+The benefits mentioned are a part of special supplemental program for the chronically ill.
 Not all members qualify.

 You may be eligibile if you have one of the following chronic conditions: Autoimmune disorders, Cancer, Cardiovascular disorders, Chronic alcohol and other drug dependence, Chronic and disabling mental health conditions, Chronic heart failure, Chronic lung disorders, COPD, Dementia, Diabetes, End-stage liver disease, End-stage renal disease (ESRD), HIV/AIDS, Hyperlipidemia, Hypertension, Neurologic disorders, Osteoarthritis, Osteoporosis, Severe hematologic disorders or Stroke.

 Please contact us to find out if you qualify.

+Groceries

-Groceries Eligible members may purchase covered grocery items with a debit card provided by the Plan \$25 allowance every month This benefit is administered by The Helper Bees.
+Eligible members may purchase covered grocery items with a debit card provided by the Plan

+\$25 allowance every month

+This benefit is administered by The Helper Bees.
 Please contact the plan for additional details.

-Transportation Services for Non-Medical Needs Eligible members can use their non-emergency transportation services benefit to visit non-medical sites, such as community centers, grocery stores, or other appointments.
+Transportation Services for Non-Medical Needs

+Eligible members can use their non-emergency transportation services benefit to visit non-medical sites, such as community centers, grocery stores, or other appointments.
 This benefit does not add additional rides to current ride limit.
+Please refer to the 'Transportation services' section in this benefits chart for details.

 Please contact the plan for additional details.

-Please refer to the 'Transportation services' section in this benefits chart for details.
-1 Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must: 20% coinsurance Deductible applies.
-You pay these amounts until you reach the out-of- pocket maximum.
-Prior authorization is required .
+The SET program must:

+20% coinsurance Deductible applies.
+You pay these amounts until you reach the out-ofpocket maximum.

+Prior authorization is required.

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+Transportation Services (Non-Emergency)

+A trip is considered one-way transportation by taxi, rideshare, van, or medical transport to any health-related location.

+\$0 copayment

+Limit 36 one-way rides every year